-Blenheim Apricot is covered in stunning clusters of fragrant white flowers with shell pink overtones along the branches in early spring before the leaves.
+Goldbar Apricot is draped in stunning clusters of fragrant pink flowers with white overtones along the branches in early spring before the leaves.
 It has green deciduous foliage.
 The pointy leaves turn yellow in fall.
-The fruits are showy orange drupes with yellow overtones, which are carried in abundance in mid summer.
+The fruits are showy orange drupes with a red blush, which are carried in abundance in mid summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration:
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;